genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/ZZ-network-api.md

 ---
 id: network-api
 title: Network API
-sidebar_label: Network API
+sidebar_label: Network API ZZ
-sidebar_position: 50
+sidebar_position: 51
 ---

-((THIS IS THE ORIGINAL FILE))
 Use these APIs to send/receive messages to micro-services

 ### ClientConnectionsManager

-Use @Inject like below to create ClientConnectionsManager
+Use @Inject to create ClientConnectionsManager.
+See the examplae below:

 ```kotlin
 class TestService(@Inject val clientConnectionManager: ClientConnectionsManager) {